Prague uprising: Military situation

 In early 1945, former Czechoslovak Army officers set up the Bartoš Command commanded by General Karel Kutlvašr to oversee fighting inside Prague, and the Alex Command under General František Slunečko to direct insurgent units in the suburbs.
 Meanwhile, the Czech National Council, with representatives from various Czech political parties, formed to take over political leadership after the overthrow of the Nazi occupational government and the collaborationist authorities.
 Military leaders planning an uprising within Prague counted on the loyalty of ethnically Czech members of the city police, gendarmerie and the Government Army of the Protectorate of Bohemia and Moravia, as well as employees of key civil services, such as transport workers and the fire brigade.
 The 1st Infantry Division of the Russian Liberation Army (ROA), composed of Soviet prisoners of war that had agreed to fight for Germany, was stationed outside of Prague.
 Hoping that the ROA could be persuaded to switch sides in order to avoid accusations of collaboration, the Czech military command sent an envoy to General Sergei Bunyachenko, the commander of the 600th Infantry Division.
 Bunyachenko agreed to switch sides to help the Czech resistance.
 As the ROA soldiers were wearing German uniforms, it was decided that they would be given Russian white-blue-red flags to distinguish them.

 On 4 May, the US Third Army under General George S. Patton entered Czechoslovakia.
 British Prime Minister Winston Churchill was the only political leader to advocate the liberation of Prague by the Western Allies.
 In a telegram to General Dwight D. Eisenhower, the Supreme Allied Commander in Europe, Churchill said that "the liberation of Prague...by US troops might make the whole difference to the postwar situation of Czechoslovakia and might well influence that in nearby countries."
-Joseph Stalin, leader of the Soviet Union, wanted Soviet forces to liberate the city, and asked that the Americans stop at Plzeň, 50 mi to the west.
+Joseph Stalin, leader of the Soviet Union, wanted Soviet forces to take the city, and asked that the Americans stop at Plzeň, 50 mi to the west.
 The Red Army was planning a major offensive into the Protectorate, due to start 7 May.
 Eisenhower, disinclined to accept American casualties or risk antagonising the Soviet Union, acquiesced to the Soviet demands that the Red Army enter Prague.